anilsenay/go-custom-pubsub/README.md

 - Order Service **(producer)**: It publishes messages to the "order" topic when a new order is created.
 - Shipping Service **(producer)**: It publishes messages to the "shipment" topic when status of shipment is updated.
-- Shipping Service **(consumer)**: It subscribes to the "order" topic and receives messages from the "order" topic.
+- Shipping Service **(consumer)**: It subscribes to the "shipment" topic and receives messages from the "shipment" topic.
 - Notification Service **(consumer)**: It subscribes to both "order" and "shipment" topic and receives messages from these topics.

 ## How to run?